NathanDunning/Visualising-Transport-Networks/M1_Requirements/project_requirement.md

 2. The system will compare the password with the password on the database
 3. The system grants the user access to the application

-**Alterate Flow:**
+**Alternate Flow:**

-3a.
-The system does not find a match between input string and password database
+3. The system does not find a match between input string and password database
     1. The system informs the user with an error message and asks user to try again

 #### Select current city<br>
 **Actors:**